The views expressed by the host on this program documented to be almost always right 99.6% of the time.

 I did not call you a seminar caller.

-So who is your preferred candidate?
+I said, who is your preferred candidate?

 And I said, Michelle Bachman's not mentally ill.

-I mean, there used to be like George W. Bush, a serious person who led the CIA, who who was competent and could get things done, who who had a consistent record throughout his life.
+I mean, there used to be like George W. Bush, a serious person who led the CIA, who was competent and could get things done, who had a consistent record throughout his life.

-We just don't have to be.
+We just don't have that.

 Well, the last I looked, he lost when he ran for re-election in 1992 when he abandoned Reaganism.